-We are thrilled that author/illustrator Melissa Iwai is joining us as a Special Guest for our Writing for Illustrators workshop in September.
-Because she works broadly from board books to nonfiction, she’ll bring a great perspective to the workhop.
+Author/illustrator Melissa Iwai was a Special Guest for our Writing for Illustrators workshop in 2019.
+Because she works broadly from board books to nonfiction, she brought a great perspective to the workshop.

 Illustrator and writer Berrie Torgan-Randall heard Melissa speak at last year’s SCBWI Pocono Retreat, and sent us this reflection on Melissa: